 What Is the Difference Between a Distribution Center vs. Fulfillment Center?

-While the terms are often used interchangeably, distribution and fulfillment centers offer two very different sets of services.
+Choosing between a fulfillment center vs. a distribution center requires selecting one of two very different sets of services.
 Each one fills a crucial role in today’s e-commerce landscape, but you may find one is better suited to your business needs.

-A distribution center combines some of the capabilities of a traditional warehouse with those of newer fulfillment centers, offering long-term storage options that can be synchronized to an extent with your delivery needs.
-Distribution centers allow you to store large quantities of your inventory and are often located close enough to major markets to make shipping to them fairly easy but far enough away to help you save on costs.
+A distribution center combines some of the capabilities of traditional logistic warehouses with those of newer fulfillment centers, offering long-term storage options that can be synchronized to an extent with your delivery needs.
+They are often located close enough to major markets to make shipping to them fairly easy but far enough away to help you save on costs.
 They will also typically have the ability to ship them in bulk to other locations, especially other retailers who may sell your products.

 Distribution centers tend to ship from business to business or to fulfillment centers, which means you will have a limited ability to ship directly to your customers.
 In addition, they offer less frequent shipping times and are dependent on certain volumes being shipped at once rather than individual orders.
 They are also typically located away from major markets, which can further increase shipping times.
 However, if your primary concern is moving more of your inventory closer to shipping points, then a distribution center could be right for your needs.